radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/06-naming-context-commands.md

 <br> `9 [ConnectionStateManager-0] WARN com.rli.zookeeper.ZooManager - ZooManager connection state changed: CONNECTED`
 <br> `The naming context has been successfully restored from its backup.`

-## Converting Persistent Cache to a RadiantOne Universal Directory store
+## Converting Persistent Cache to a RadiantOne Directory store

-For typical LDAP migration use cases where you are migrating from a legacy LDAP directory to the RadiantOne Universal Directory, you can have a persistent cache that is kept in sync with the backend LDAP directory with persistent cache refresh.
-Once you are ready to decommission the backend LDAP, you can convert the persistent cache into a RadiantOne Universal Directory store.
-The command to convert a persistent cache into a RadiantOne Universal Directory store is described in this section.
+For typical LDAP migration use cases where you are migrating from a legacy LDAP directory to the RadiantOne Directory, you can have a persistent cache that is kept in sync with the backend LDAP directory with persistent cache refresh.
+Once you are ready to decommission the backend LDAP, you can convert the persistent cache into a RadiantOne Directory store.
+The command to convert a persistent cache into a RadiantOne Directory store is described in this section.

 #### convert-pcache-to-hdap

-Before converting a persistent cache to a RadiantOne Universal Directory store, the persistent cache refresh should be stopped.
+1. Before converting a persistent cache to a RadiantOne Directory store, the persistent cache refresh should be stopped.
 You can set the refresh method to “none” on the Main Control Panel > Directory Namespace > Cache > `<cached branch>` > Refresh Settings tab.

-Also, suspend inter-cluster replication if it is used by setting “replicationInSuspendMode” : true, in ZooKeeper at `/radiantone/<zk_version>/<clustername>/config/namings/<namingcontext_being_replicated>`
+2. (Optional) If inter-cluster replication is used, suspend it in all clusters by setting “replicationInSuspendMode” : true, in ZooKeeper at `/radiantone/<zk_version>/<clustername>/config/namings/<replicatednamingcontext>`.
+Remember to do this for all clusters involved in inter-cluster replication.

-After the persistent cache has been converted to a RadiantOne Universal Directory store, [rebuild the index](task-launch-commands#rebuilding-indexes-for-radiantone-universal-directory-stores) to remove any persistent cache operational attributes.
-If inter-cluster replication is used, enable it by setting “replicationInSuspendMode” : false, in ZooKeeper at /radiantone/<zk_version>/<clustername>/config/namings/<namingcontext_being_replicated>
+3. After the persistent cache has been converted to a RadiantOne Directory store using the `convert-pcache-to-hdap` command (run on one node in all clusters), [rebuild the index](task-launch-commands#rebuilding-indexes-for-radiantone-universal-directory-stores) to remove any persistent cache operational attributes.

+4. (Optional) If inter-cluster replication is used, enable it by setting “replicationInSuspendMode” : false, in ZooKeeper at `/radiantone/<zk_version>/<clustername>/config/namings/<replicatednamingcontext>` in all RadiantOne clusters involved in inter-cluster replication.

 **Usage:**
 <br>`convert-pcache-to-hdap -namingcontext <namingcontext> [-instance <instance>]`